 Owner Information Package

+This Owner's Manual and the Owner Information Package should be considered a permanent part of the RV.
 If the RV is sold, both of these should remain with the RV for the next owner.

 Owner Information Package